 BuyDig offers a large array of consumer electronics.
 Their ‘blowout deals’ section offers electronics at up to 90% off with free shipping, but the catch is that they are on sale for a limited time only.
 Like Amazon, the expiration date for these deals varies.

 TigerDirect is another marketplace that’s been around for a long time.
 They specialize in computers, computer components, and other various consumer electronics.
 Each day they offer daily deals under the ‘Daily Deal Slasher’ section.
 Customers can sign up via email to receive daily deal emails, which encourages and creates a sense of urgency to purchase items as soon as the sale starts.
-Items are offered with different shipping costs, and as you can assume, deals expire the next day.
+TigerDirect offers different shipping costs depending on the item.
+And, as you can assume, deals expire the next day.

 Daily deal sites have a niche for everyone and anything.
 It’s a strong business model if used correctly and the promotion can be great exposure for small/local businesses and independent merchants.